An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 Bon is known for Pre-Buddhist religion.
 Bon religion is classified into three; prehistoric Bon, Yungdrung Bon and New Bon.
 The main icon of the Bon is Tonpa Sherap Miwoche.
 The Bon practices are the key factors that differentiate the religion with Tibetan Buddhism.
 Circumambulating the shrine anti-clockwise unlike Buddhists undertake the process clockwise.
 Similarly, chanting mantra of the Bon is “Om Ma Tri Mu Ye Sa Le Du” but the Buddhists chant “Om Mani Padme Hum”.
 Many of the ancient bon monasteries and pilgrimage sites are located in the far west of Tibet and around Mount Kailash area such as Menri, Yungdrung Ling, Trading, Pelha Puk Monastery, Mount Bonri and Tsedug Monastery.
 Like for Bon Pilgrimage sites in Nepal, mostly are in Dolpo region of western Nepal.
 There are number of Monasteries and Chortens (Shrine) exist in Dolpo such as Samling Bon Monastery, Tshowa Bon monastery of Ringmo, Shipchok Gompa, etc.

-Tibetan Herbal treatment is popularly known for Sowa Rigpa, the Amchi art of Healing rooted with Tibetan medicine.
-Tibetan Herbal medicine treatment has existed since the Bonpo civilisation.
-Dolpa used to be a part of the Bonpo kingdom of Shang Shung where there are more than sixty Amchis.
-The most experienced Amchis of Dolpo are lineage of Tibetan King Trisong Detsen from 8th century.
+Tibetan herbal treatment is popularly known for Sowa Rigpa, the Amchi art of healing rooted with Tibetan medicine.
+Tibetan herbal medicine treatment has existed since the Bonpo civilization.
+Dolpa used to be a part of the Bonpo kingdom of Shang Shung, where there are more than sixty Amchis.
+The most experienced Amchis of Dolpo are lineage of Tibetan King Trisong Detsen from the 8th century.

 3. Holy Cristal Mountain

 Cristal Mountain is the holiest peak across Dolpo.
 Its surface is formed with the veins of vivid crystalline material.
-Every Year during the summer season between July and August, locals from different villages come to make Kora around Crystal Mountain.
-Local believe that making a Kora around it cleansed their sins.
+Every year during the summer season between July and August, locals from different villages come to make Kora around Crystal Mountain.
+Locals believe that making a Kora around it cleansed their sins.
 Sage (Drutop) Singhi Yeshe visited Shey thousand years ago and meditated there.

 4. Precious Shey Gompa

-Shey Gompa is originally known for Shelri Sumdho Gompa.
-Its name is came from the holy crystal mountain.
-The structure of Gompa is simple where old statues of Guru Rinpoche, Vajra Yogini, Dorjee chang, Guru Dragpo, Senge Dongma are preserved well.
-This 11 century old Shey Gompa is located at the elevation of 4200 meters from the sea level.
-Peter Mathiessen has spent his almost all winter there during his Dolpo expedition because of the heavy snow fall blocked their way.
-The landscape of Shey is incredible and many local hermits says that Shey area has great spiritual power to fulfill your all wishes.
+Shey Gompa is originally known as Shelri Sumdho Gompa.
+Its name comes from the holy crystal mountain.
+The structure of Gompa is simple, where old statues of Guru Rinpoche, Vajra Yogini, Dorjee Chang, Guru Dragpo, Senge Dongma are preserved well.
+This 11-century-old Shey Gompa is located at an elevation of 4200 meters above sea level.
+Peter Mathiessen has spent almost all winter there during his Dolpo expedition because the heavy snowfall blocked their way.
+The landscape of Shey is incredible, and many local hermits say that the Shey area has great spiritual power to fulfill all your wishes.

 5. Phoksundo Lake

-Shey Phoksundo Lake, tortoise colored is the deepest lake of Nepal located at the height of 3611 meters.
-Many geologies say that Phoksundo Lake is formed when a massive landslide came from the surrounding dry Mountains and blocked the flowing water of Phoksundo Khola.
-The picture square landscape of lake and its surrounding are perfect frame for Photographers.
-Next to the lake there is a village called Ringmo where the people are engage in the tourism, yak herding and seasonal agriculture.
-Almost all visitor keep a spare day at Ringmo for acclimatization and to explore around the lake by taking a short walk to the camp on the shores of the beautiful Phoksundo Lake.
+Shey Phoksundo Lake, tortoise-colored, is the deepest lake of Nepal, located at a height of 3611 meters.
+Many geologies say that Phoksundo Lake was formed when a massive landslide came from the surrounding dry mountains and blocked the flowing water of Phoksundo Khola.
+The picture-square landscape of the lake and its surroundings are the perfect frame for photographers.
+Next to the lake there is a village called Ringmo where the people are engaged in tourism, yak herding, and seasonal agriculture.
+Almost all visitors keep a spare day at Ringmo for acclimatization and to explore around the lake by taking a short walk to the camp on the shores of the beautiful Phoksundo Lake.
 There are chortens and mani walls at the entrance of the village.
-Bönpos circumambulate chortens anticlockwise rather than clockwise as done by Buddhists.
+Bönpos circumambulate chortens anticlockwise rather than clockwise, as done by Buddhists.

 6. Tibetan ancient villages

-The Fur-flung villages of Dolpo are beautiful and worth seeing when you are trekking in both upper and lower Dolpo.
-Upper Mustang was remote like Dolpo until motor road was introduce in 2012 for the first time.
-Some of the popular villages of Dolpo are Chharka (Tsharka Valley), Mukot, Dho Tarap, Tinje (Panzang Valley), Saldang (Nangkhong Valley), Bhijer and Ringmo.
-Villages are separated by high passes which require couple of days to reach from one village to another.
-Every village has its own fascinating culture, tradition and lifestyle.
-During your visit talk with local and walk within the village where culture is extremely worthwhile observing.
+The fur-flung villages of Dolpo are beautiful and worth seeing when you are trekking in both upper and lower Dolpo.
+Upper Mustang was remote like Dolpo until motor road was introduced in 2012 for the first time.
+Some of the popular villages of Dolpo are Chharka (Tsharka Valley), Mukot, Dho Tarap, Tinje (Panzang Valley), Saldang (Nangkhong Valley), Bhijer, and Ringmo.
+Villages are separated by high passes, which require a couple of days to reach from one village to another.
+Every village has its own fascinating culture, tradition, and lifestyle.
+During your visit, talk with locals and walk within the village, where culture is extremely worthwhile observing.

 7. Shey Phoksundo National Park

-Shey Phoksundo National Park is a piece of heaven where visitors can explore and experience unforgettable journey trekking through the national park.
-One of the most pristine tourists destinations of Nepal where you would not want to leave once you reach there.
-It is known for its spectacular landscape, breathtaking snowcapped mountains, High vantage passes, holy Bon and Buddhist pilgrimage sites, turquoise lake, and isolated human settlements.
+Shey Phoksundo National Park is a piece of heaven where visitors can explore and experience unforgettable journeys trekking through the national park.
+One of the most pristine tourist destinations in Nepal, where you would not want to leave once you reach there.
+It is known for its spectacular landscape, breathtaking snowcapped mountains, high vantage passes, holy Bon and Buddhist pilgrimage sites, turquoise lake, and isolated human settlements.

 8. Mountaineering in Dolpo

-For many of the visitors all over the world think that trekking and planning their trip to Dolpo is hard and more complex to organize.
-There are very less people who see some interesting climbing opportunities in Dolpo Region.
-Did you know the easiest 7000 meters summit in Nepal?
-Putha Hiunchuli (7246m) is the easiest 7000 meters peak which is located in Dolpo Region.
-There are other peaks which are below 7000 meters such as Mukut Himal (6087m), Norbu Kang (6085m), Mariyong (6528m), Swaska Kang (6405m), Kade Hiuchuli (6627m), Kanjiroba North (6313m) and Kanjiroba South (6883m).
-Due to the very least visitors there are many peaks which are unnamed and virgin.
+Many of the visitors all over the world think that trekking and planning their trip to Dolpo is hard and more complex to organize.
+There are very few people who see some interesting climbing opportunities in Dolpo Region.
+Did you know the easiest 7,000-meter summit in Nepal?
+Putha Hiunchuli (7246 m) is the easiest 7000-meter peak, which is located in Dolpo Region.
+There are other peaks that are below 7000 meters, such as Mukut Himal (6087 m), Norbu Kang (6085 m), Mariyong (6528 m), Swaska Kang (6405 m), Kade Hiuchuli (6627 m), Kanjiroba North (6313 m), and Kanjiroba South (6883 m).
+Due to the very few visitors, there are many peaks that are unnamed and virgin.

 How much does it cost for Dolpo trek Package?

-The cost of trekking in Dolpo depend on many aspects like duration, facilities, means of transportation, crew members, number of trekkers in a group, etc. Trekking in Dolpo region are more expensive than other regions of Nepal because 80 percent of the area can be visited only with the camping trek and in addition to that restricted permit is expensive.
+The cost of trekking in Dolpo depends on many aspects like duration, facilities, means of transportation, crew members, number of trekkers in a group, etc. Trekking in the Dolpo region is more expensive than in other regions of Nepal because 80 percent of the area can be visited only with the camping trek, and in addition to that, the restricted permit is expensive.
 Check below in the table of cost breakdown for Dolpo treks.

 S.No